 What to Do in Case of an Emergency?

 No matter how prepared you are, accidents or emergencies can take place, here are a few tips to help you manage those unforeseen situations in New Zealand.

-What to do if your vehicle has broken down on the motorway?
+What should you do if your vehicle has broken down on the motorway?

-- Pullover, activate all hazard lights, and move as far out of the way of traffic as possible.
-Try to avoid the possibility of a collision and move away from the vehicle to avoid further injury.
-Only exit the vehicle when it is safe to do so.
+- Pull over, activate all hazard lights, and move as far out of the way of traffic as possible.
+Avoid the possibility of a collision and move away from the vehicle to avoid further injury.
+Only exit the car when it is safe to do so.

 - Be patient.
 Help will arrive as soon as possible, so remain calm and patient.
 Do not panic.

-- Keep a record of the assistance report and/or accident report, if applicable.
+- Keep a record of the assistance report and accident report, if applicable.